uQr/cordova-docs/DPS_test/articles/known-issues/known-issues-android.md

-<properties pageTitle="Bower Tutorial"
+<properties pageTitle="Known Issues - Android"
   description="This is an article on bower tutorial" services="" documentationCenter="" authors="bursteg" />

 #**Known Issues - Android**
 This article covers [known issues](../cordova-docs-readme.md#knownissues) related to Visual Studio Tools for Apache Cordova 2015 when building or deploying to Android devices or emulators.

 ----------
 **Cordova 5.x.x / Cordova Android 4.x.x:** See [Cordova 5.x.x known issues](known-issues-cordova5.md) for details on Android related issues that are specific to Cordova 5.0.0 and up.